GennadiyZakharov/locotrack/README.md

 ###Linux

-Sicne python usually installe dby default in almost all linux distributions one only need to install following pakages: numpy, scipy, PyQt4, matplotlib, opencv
+Since python usually installed by default in almost all linux distributions one only need to install following packages: numpy, scipy, PyQt4, matplotlib, opencv
-* For Ubuntu
+* For Ubuntu 14.04 and 16.04
-- `sudo apt install python-numpy python-scipy python-matplotlib python-opencv python-pyqt4`
+- `sudo apt install python-numpy python-scipy python-matplotlib python-opencv python-qt4`